public-apis/public-apis/README.md

 | [SAWO Labs](https://sawolabs.com) | Simplify login and improve user experience by integrating passwordless authentication in your app | `apiKey` | Yes | Yes |
 | [Stytch](https://stytch.com/) | User infrastructure for modern applications | `apiKey` | Yes | No |
 | [Warrant](https://warrant.dev/) | APIs for authorization and access control | `apiKey` | Yes | Yes |
+- [Have I Been Pwned](https://haveibeenpwned.com/API/v3) - Check if email or password appears in a data breach - Authentication

 **[⬆ Back to Index](#index)**
 <br >